cdjq/DFRobot_RGBLED/README.md

 # DFRobot_RGBLED
 - [中文版](./README_CN.md)

-This small size breakout is programmable full-color RGB LED for hobbyists,<br>
-industrial designers, prototypers, and experimenters.
+This small size breakout is programmable full-color RGB LED for hobbyists, industrial designers, prototypers, and experimenters.
 It is designed to <br>
-allow the easy addition of dynamic indicators, displays, and lighting <br>
-to existing or new projects.
+allow the easy addition of dynamic indicators, displays, and lighting to existing or new projects.
 Controlled by PWM channels can be available <br>
-in soft red, orange, yellow, green, blue and white...The high quality LED <br>
+in soft red, orange, yellow, green, blue and white...<br>
-has wide viewing angle and optimized light coupling by inter reflector. <br>
+The high quality LED has wide viewing angle and optimized light coupling by inter reflector.

 ![Product Image](./resources/images/DFR0238.jpg)